onlyjazz/flask-docs/docs/registration.md

 Welcome to FlaskData :tada:

-FlaskData is a cloud API platform to collect and monitor clinical data.
+FlaskData is a cloud API platform for clinical data collection and automated monitoring.

-FlaskData helps you achieve high levels of protocol compliance and save time and money by automating the manual work of compliance monitoring in clinical trials.
+Flaskdata is used in  clinical trials to shorten R&D timelines and in patient care in order to acquire real-world evidence for safety and efficacy of therapeutics.

+FlaskData is exposed as an open cloud API and is based on a foundation of IAM (identity access management) with strong security & privacy to protect clinical data assets.
+FlaskData complies with regulatory requirements for 21 CFR Part 11, GDPR, HIPAA and Israeli Privacy Rule.

+Flaskdata provides 3 kinds of application services: Collect, Detect and Act.

+FlaskData Collect provides a RESTful API, desktop and mobile apps  to manage research studies and to interact  with patients, investigators and devices in clinical trials.

+FlaskData Detect enables you to define patterns of protocol deviations and FlaskData Act automates alert notifications to patients and clinical teams on exceptions and missing data.

 ###Audience
-Anyone in charge of running a clinical trial.
+Clinical trial management and operations teams - anyone who is involved with creating and running pre and post-market clinical R&D.

 ##Create a new account
 How to create a new account?
 It's so simple...